Chuck, Wilson and the emergence of artificial minds in human-AI conversations: The Case for Illusionism

 \section{The Case for Illusionism}

 According to

-\begin{quote} \textit{Illusionism about characters}, LLMs can induce in users the impression of person-like characters with psychological continuity and stable behavioural dispositions.
+\begin{quote} \textit{Illusionism about characters,} LLMs can induce in users the impression of person-like characters with psychological continuity and stable behavioural dispositions.
 But impressions of this kind are illusory.
-Characters, so understood, do not exist.\footnote{Characters (or personas) are typically specified in natural language in a pre-prompt (e.g. `You are a helpful assistant.'), and can be arbitrarily detailed in terms of specifying particular behavioural and psychological dispositions.
-LLMs are able to simulate many different kinds of characters, although a given LLM may have a `default' character also, especially if it has been fine-tuned via supervised fine-tuning or reinforcement learning from human feedback (RLHF).} \end{quote}
+Characters, so understood, do not exist.\footnote{Characters (or personas) are typically specified in natural language in a pre-prompt (e.g. ``You are a helpful assistant.''), and can be arbitrarily detailed in terms of specifying particular behavioural and psychological dispositions.
+LLMs are able to simulate many different kinds of characters, although a given LLM may have a ``default'' character also, especially if it has been fine-tuned via supervised fine-tuning or reinforcement learning from human feedback (RLHF).} \end{quote}

 The illusion of characters is said to arise from a combination of two factors.
 First, the human tendency to engage in \textit{anthropomorphism}, that is, the attribution of human-like qualities to non-human entities.
-Second, the \textit{anthropomimetic} qualities of LLMs—that is, their tendency to `process information and interact with users in increasingly humanlike ways' \citep{shevlinanthropomimetic}.
-Here anthropomimetic qualities include, \textit{inter alia}, the ability of LLMs to generate text in a way that appears to be indicative of their having beliefs, desires and emotions, and the ability of LLMs to engage in distinctly human-like forms of reasoning such as theory of mind \citep[c.f.][]{bender2021dangers, akbulut2024all, manzini2024code}.
+Second, the \textit{anthropomimetic} qualities of LLMs---that is, their tendency to ‘process information and interact with users in increasingly humanlike ways’ \citep{shevlinanthropomimetic}.
+Here anthropomimetic qualities include, inter alia, the ability of LLMs to generate text in a way that appears to be indicative of their having beliefs, desires and emotions, and the ability of LLMs to engage in distinctly human-like forms of reasoning such as theory of mind \citep[cf.][]{bender2021dangers, akbulut2024all, manzini2024code}.

 Illusionism, if true, is big news.
-As \citet[3]{birch2025ai} claims, illusionism underwrites a state of affairs in which `millions of users will soon \textit{misattribute} human-like consciousness to their AI friends, partners, and assistants on the basis of mimicry and role play' (emphasis ours).
+As \citet[3]{birch2025ai} claims, illusionism underwrites a state of affairs in which ``millions of users will soon \textit{misattribute} human-like mentality to their AI friends, partners, and assistants on the basis of mimicry and role play'' (emphasis ours).

-Why think that illusionism is true?\footnote{\citet{shanahan2023role} offer a treatment of LLM ‘role play’ that could be leveraged as an argument for illusionism, distinct from Birch’s argument.
-Their view is that LLMs cannot simulate a \textit{unique} character, but rather maintain a superposition over possible characters which narrows as the conversation progresses and additional consistency constraints are added.
-We discuss this argument in other work and so bracket it here \citep{keelingstreetwelfare}.
-But our central response to Birch—articulated in Section 3—that it presupposes that characters are \textit{intrinsic} to LLMs rather than \textit{co-simulated} by LLMs and users also serves as a plausible response to the argument from \citeauthor{shanahan2023role}.}